-Google recently released an update for their Chrome browser that actively alerts users that a site is not secure when any type of data is entered into a site that does not have a “secure” or encrypted connection.
+Google has a feature on their Chrome browser that actively alerts users that a site is not secure when any type of data is entered into a site that does not have a “secure” or encrypted connection.
 Here’s an example of how that error message may look:

 If you are seeing this on your site, it means that some portion of the content being loaded is coming over without encryption.
 If any party were to intercept a connection between your site and a visitor, they could see the data being passed back and forth.